There is no denying it. Social media has taken over our lives in the last decade.

 Follow Interesting People

-As a personal trainer, you should be following organizations and prominent people in the fitness industry, those that enshrine the values you want to promote on your social media feed.
+As a personal trainer, you should follow organizations and prominent people in the fitness industry who enshrine the values you want to promote on your social media feed.

 One of the reasons to follow other fitness trainers and those organizations in the health and fitness world is because you can use their content to your advantage.
 But more on that later.

 When it comes to Twitter, let’s look at a breakdown of what you can tweet on your feed.